-Leonardo da Vinci (1452-1519 CE) was an Italian Renaissance artist, architect, engineer, and scientist.
-Renowned for his ability to observe and capture the natural world, scientific phenomena, and human emotions in all media, Leonardo produced innovative masterpieces, which demonstrated an unparalleled mastery of light, perspective, and overall effect.
-His most-loved works include the Mona Lisa portrait of the lady with the mystic smile, now in the Louvre, The Last Supper mural in Milan, and such iconic images as the Vitruvian Man sketch which now appears on the one-euro coin of Italy amongst many other places.
+Leonardo da Vinci (1452-1519) was an Italian Renaissance artist, architect, engineer, and scientist.
+He is renowned for his ability to observe and capture nature, scientific phenomena, and human emotions in all media.
+Leonardo’s innovative masterpieces demonstrate a mastery of light, perspective, and overall effect.
+His most-loved works include the Mona Lisa portrait and The Last Supper mural.

 Considered one of the greatest minds in history, Leonardo's approach to acquiring knowledge on everything from anatomy to mechanics involved understanding both the theory and practice of any given subject.
 In short, by combining the skills of the artisan with those of the scholar, Leonardo's vision demonstrated the benefits of a completely new approach to understanding the present world and just how to best create new and marvellous things for a future one.